Dabuka/streakcounter/README.md

 This small console app can help you watch your streaks (habbit streaks or some other).

 It can provide info like: 'I don't smoke for 75 days', 'I use this pair of contact lenses for 14 days', 'I've had sex 3 times in 2017' (oh, man) and so on.
+There's also a bonus feature - quote of the day display.

 You need [Java 8](https://www.java.com) to run Streak Counter and JDK 8 + Maven to build from sources.